Baby Jogger City Mini 2 Double Review

 The City Mini Double 2 is easy to set up with a time of 6:23 minutes.
 Assembly is somewhat intuitive as you only need to add the wheels and canopies to the rest of the product.

 Baby Jogger continues the same wheel design as City Minis in the past that includes a dual wheel on each front leg design that, in our tests, translates to less than stellar maneuverability.
 While the front wheels can lock in a forward position to make it easier to move over uneven surfaces, the two-wheel design means it gets hung up on bumps and rocks in the path, making it a hassle to move over anything that isn't flat and hard.
 Pushing and turning on grass is also troublesome as locking the wheels means you can't turn, and not locking the wheels means they could be catching and moving in different directions from one another.
 If you plan to use your stroller indoors on flat surfaces, it isn't too bad, but our outdoor greenbelt testing left us wanting and somewhat frustrated compared to the competition with fewer wheels or rubber tires.
+Products like the Thule Urban Glide 2 Double are significantly easier to push and turn thanks to the three-wheel design, rubber tires, and suspension.

 Weight and Folded Size